openframeworks/ofBook/20_intro_to_graphics/chapter.md

 #### 1.2.3 Glowing Circle Brush ####

-Since we are going to create a few more brushes, it would be nice to be able to switch between brushes on-the-fly.
+Unlike what we did with the rectangle brush, we are going to layer colorful, transparent circles on top of each to create a glowing haze.
+But before we get into that, we should modify our code so that we can switch between brushes while our code is running.

-To add the ability to switch between brushes we are going to define an integer `drawingMode`.
-Each number from 0 through 3 will represent a unique mode.
-To make our code more human-readable, we will define an integer variable for each of those modes, e.g. `rectangleMode = 0`, etc.  Inside of `draw()` we can then check the `drawingMode` variable to determine what code to execute.
+Let's define an integer, `drawingMode`, that will allow us to identify which brush we are using.
+Each number from 0 through 3 will represent a unique mode - one for each basic shape we will be using.
+To make our code more human-readable, we will define an integer variable for each of those modes, e.g. `rectangleMode = 0`, etc.  Inside of `draw()` we can then check the `drawingMode` variable to determine which brush code to use.
 Finally, we will use keyboard inputs to switch between the different brush modes.

-Add these properties to your header file (.h):
+Add these public variables to the header file (ofApp.h):

 	int drawingMode;
 	int rectangleMode = 0;
-	int ellipseMode = 1;
-	int circleMode = 2;
+	int circleMode = 1;
-	int lineMode = 3;
+	int lineMode = 2;
-	int triangleMode = 4;
+	int triangleMode = 3;

-Assign your first drawing mode to the rectangle brush in your `setup()` function:
+Assign the initial drawing mode to the rectangle brush in `setup()`:

 	drawingMode = rectangleMode;